United States Forces – Iraq

-The United States Forces – Iraq (USF-I) was an American military sub-unified command, part of U.S. Central Command.
+The United States Forces – Iraq (USF-I) was a United States military sub-unified command, part of U.S. Central Command.
 It was stationed in Iraq as agreed with the Government of Iraq under the U.S.–Iraq Status of Forces Agreement.
 USF–I replaced the previous commands Multi-National Force – Iraq, Multi-National Corps – Iraq, and Multi-National Security Transition Command – Iraq from January 2010.
 General Raymond T. Odierno initially served as commanding general but he was replaced by General Lloyd Austin in September of 2010.
 The logo of the USF-I depicts a lamassu.

 As of May 2011, all non-U.S. coalition members had withdrawn from Iraq.
 The vast majority of Department of Defense personnel then withdrew by 18 December 2011.
 Only 147 DOD personnel remained at the Embassy of the United States, Baghdad.

 Background

 United States Forces – Iraq was the military component of the American and Iraqi bilateral relationship, responsible for defense and security cooperation.
 The U.S.–Iraq Strategic Framework Agreement reads:

 In order to strengthen security and stability in Iraq, and thereby contribute to international peace and stability, and to enhance the ability of the Republic of Iraq to deter all threats against its sovereignty, security, and territorial integrity, the Parties shall continue to foster close cooperation concerning defense and security arrangements without prejudice to Iraqi sovereignty over its land, sea, and air territory.

 The United States occupied Iraq between the toppling of the Ba'athist Iraqi government and the dissolution of the Coalition Provisional Authority on 28 June 2004.
 Thereafter, the United States remained in Iraq after obtaining United Nations Security Council approvals and resolutions, negotiated with involvement from the Transitional Government of Iraq.
 On 1 January 2009, the Government of Iraq obtained full responsibility for security in all of Iraq.
 Consequently, United States Forces – Iraq did not have responsibility for, nor control of, any ground in Iraq.
 Its mission was limited to defense and security cooperation only.